 5. Test and Monitor

-Depending on the customer's networking policies, they may have to add the IPs of IdentitySync servers to a whitelist in order to allow Gigya to upload/pull information from the customer.
+Depending on your networking policies, you may have to add the IPs of IdentitySync servers to a whitelist in order to allow IdentitySync to upload/pull information.

 The relevant IPs are:

 AU Data Center: